 Thanks to Wi-Fi and a handful of apps, it's easier than ever to stay in touch without spending a dime.
-Viber, Google Hangouts and WhatsApp allow you to text, call and video chat with family and friends at home.
-You can bring your favorite shows and movies on the road using apps like Netflix and Amazon.
+Apps like WhatsApp allow you to text, call and video chat with family and friends at home.
+You can bring your favorite shows and movies on the road using apps like Netflix (download some episodes in advance!).
 Of course it's always a good idea to contact your cell phone provider before traveling to talk about your best options.

 Gratuities are usually included when you travel The Bahamas.

 Restaurant and bar bills in The Bahamas may automatically add a 15% gratuity so you don’t need to leave a tip, unless the service was exceptional and you’d like to leave something extra.

 Set your watch to Eastern Standard Time in The Bahamas.

 All of The Bahamas operates on EST and observes Daylight Savings Time.